 From the point of view of any official, the hardware and software systems of the system should provide the solution of eight basic management (information) tasks in an automated mode.

-According to the results of the exercise, it can be argued that the use of ACCS during the preparation and control of the battle ensured the achievement of real, and not declared, acceleration of the implementation of these information tasks.
+According to the results of the exercise, it can be argued that the use of an automated command and control system during the preparation and control of the battle ensured the achievement of a real, rather than declared, acceleration of the fulfillment of the specified information tasks.

 Speaking about the system as a whole, it is worth mentioning the fact that it provided automation of the most laborious and unproductive work of staff officers in collecting, processing, displaying and exchanging information.